genderkit/genderkit/_resources/clinicians.md

 Some specialist gender services have produced additional guidance for GPs.
 You can find a list of publications from these services including guidance on shared care and prescribing information on [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/gender-clinic-publications/).

+There is no need to refer adult patients to a local mental health team before making a referral to a specialist gender service.
+Young people in England, Wales and Northern Ireland may benefit from a referral to CAMHS first, but the services may be willing to accept a direct referral.
+Young people in Scotland can be referred (or self-refer) to Sandyford's Young People's Gender Service in the first instance.

 It may be appropriate to prescribe hormone therapy *before* a patient has been seen by a specialist clinic.
 See our [Accessing HRT without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}) page for more information.

 ### Updating medical records